 Wherever we are, in addressing the learning crisis, our aspirations must be high.
 On the one hand we should work toward a world in which our children and then their children have a quality of life that is better than the one we had.
 On the other to ensure that they shape a society that is even fairer, kinder and a better place to live.
 Only a radical rethink of global education will help us get there.
 We owe our children nothing less.

 I wouldn’t need a large abacus to count the number of times my experience as someone raised in care of the state has been well represented in a film.
-But one fleeting moment in Robert Altman’s 2001 murder mystery Gosford Park, an elegant pre-cursor to Dowton Abbey, nailed it.
+One fleeting moment in Robert Altman’s 2001 murder mystery Gosford Park, an elegant pre-cursor to Dowton Abbey, nailed it.

 During a large and free-flowing dinner table conversation about family, Mr Stockbridge (played by Clive Owen) stunned fellow diners when he answered a question with a simple “because I grew up in an orphanage“.
 The ensuing silence told more of our story than any scripted dialogue ever could.

 6% of UK 18 year olds from state care go to university compared to around 27% of the general population.
 When I was 18 ( a very long time ago) it felt more like 0%.
 We were from a minority that was more likely than any other to end up in prison, a gang, trafficked, addicted or die early and very very unlikely to go to university.
 Unlike other marginalised minorities, we had no underpinning culture, flags or narrative to carry a sense of pride in our identity.
-I am so proud of the 6% of 18 year olds from care who end up in university today.
-It is mainly a testimony to their own resilience and brilliance, but also the fact that the system has been somewhat reformed in the past couple of decades.
-The odds are still stacked against them, they make it through anyway.
+I am so proud of the 6% of 18 year olds from care who attend university today.
+It is a testimony to resilience, the odds are still stacked against them, they make it through anyway.

 Like many of my generation, I left a children’s home aged 16 with a €200 leaving care allowance, a modest bag of life possessions and a complete absence of any form of love or belonging at all.